PHOTOSYNTHETIC REACTION CENTERS

 .
 From FX

-, electrons are transferred to a pair of iron-sulfur clusters and are used to reduce the soluble iron-sulfur protein called ferredoxin, which donates the electrons to a flavoprotein that catalyzes reduction of NADPF+
+, electrons are transferred to a pair of iron-sulfur clusters and are used to reduce the soluble iron-sulfur protein called ferredoxin, which donates the electrons to a flavoprotein that catalyzes reduction of NADP+

 to NADPH.
 Photooxidized P700 is reduced by the water soluble copper protein called plastocyanin, or in some cases by a water soluble cytochrome.
 Electron transfer between PSII and PSI, which supplies the electrons needed to reduce P700+

 , is mediated by a complex containing cytochromes f and b6 and an iron-sulfur protein.
-Details of these reactions can be found in Berg et al. (2001), Voet and Voet (2004), and Nelson and Cox (2008).
+Details of these reactions can be found in Berg, et al. (2001), Nelson and Cox (2008) and Voet and Voet (2012).

 Omri Drory and Nathan Nelson are thanked for their assistance with Figures 5-7.